-Effectively use Microsoft Outlook - Microsoft's email messaging and personal information management program.
-Communicate by email; schedule appointments, meetings and events; manage the Inbox, contact lists, tasks and notes; track and archive messages; configure and customize Outlook; record journal entries; manage Outlook components; and integrate Outlook with other Microsoft Office programs.
-This course will use Microsoft Office 2016 or Office 365.
+Within the Microsoft Office Suite, Microsoft Outlook is a messaging and personal information management program that allows you to communicate by email; schedule appointments, meetings and events; manage the Inbox, contact lists, tasks, notes, and to-do lists; categorize and flag messages; track and archive messages.
+You can also configure and customize Outlook; manage Outlook components; integrate Outlook options; create quick steps and rules; configure autoarchive settings, and work with news feeds.
+This course will use Microsoft Office 365/Outlook 2019.